famousj/the-little-hooner/hooner.md

 > `%.n`

-on the next line, and the value of the application is false.
+on the next line, and the value of the function is false.
 If the answer to the question is false, we keep going.

 In this case, `(head l)` is not a list, so we skip the `%.n` and keep going.